arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 #### Arduino Stella Library

-The [`ardUWBSr040` library](https://github.com/arduino-libraries/ardUWBSr040) contains an application programming interface (API) to read data from the Stella and control its parameters and behavior.
-This library is designed to work with the DCU040 module on the Stella and supports the following:
+The [`ardUWBSr040` library](https://github.com/arduino-libraries/ardUWBSr040) contains an application programming interface (API) to read data from the Arduino Stella and control its parameters and behavior.
+This library is designed to work with the DCU040 module on the Arduino Stella and supports the following:

 - One-way ranging (Time Difference of Arrival - TDoA) and two-way ranging (TWR).
 - Power management for battery-efficient operation.
 - Accelerometer control for motion detection.
 - BLE connectivity for configuration and communication.

-***The [Arduino mbed OS Boards core](https://github.com/arduino/ArduinoCore-mbed) is required to work with the Stella's nRF52840 microcontroller.***
+***The [Arduino mbed OS Boards core](https://github.com/arduino/ArduinoCore-mbed) is required to work with the Arduino Stella's nRF52840 microcontroller.***

 #### Portenta UWB Shield Library

-If you plan to use the Stella with a Portenta UWB Shield for two-way ranging experiments, you'll also need the [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) for the Portenta UWB Shield.
+If you plan to use the Arduino Stella with a Portenta UWB Shield for two-way ranging experiments, you'll also need the [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) for the Portenta UWB Shield.
 This library is specifically designed for the DCU150 module used in the shield.

 ***The [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) is required to work with the Portenta C33 board that hosts the UWB Shield.***